Interim Executive Director

 Along with day-to-day ProMED projects and responsibilities, Dr. Pollack is often called upon to speak about innovative surveillance techniques and has supported various worldwide agencies such as: The CDC, Global 2000, US Agency for International Development (USAID), World Health Organization (WHO), Pan American Health Organization (PAHO), United Nations Children's Fund (UNICEF), the European Economic Community (EEC), the Asian Development Bank (ADB), and the World Bank.
 Dr. Pollack has worked extensively in over 50 lower and middle-income countries (LMICs) in Latin America, the Caribbean, Africa, the Middle East, Asia and the Western Pacific region.
 Dr. Pollack is credited with sending out the first Request for Information (RFI) identifying the COVID-19 cluster of undiagnosed pneumonia cases on 30 Dec 2019 and many other sentinel reports to thousands of ProMED readers.

-John Ramatowski has served with ISID for five years and currently works as a Grants Specialist.
+John Ramatowski has served with ISID for five years and currently works as the Assistant Program Director.
 He obtained his Bachelor’s of Science in Biology and Public Health from Tufts University in 2016 and a dual degree Master’s of Science in One Health and Infectious Diseases from the London School of Hygiene & Tropical Medicine and the Royal Veterinary College in 2018.
-He is finishing a Masters of Medical Sciences at Boston University School of Medicine.
-He has conducted research on antimicrobial resistance and treatment failure experiences within human and veterinary sectors in Uganda, infectious disease outbreaks related to the movement of displaced populations, and HIV in South Africa.
-Additionally, he has served as an emergency medical professional working with multiple agencies in Massachusetts and Connecticut.
+He has a second Master’s of Medical Sciences from Boston University School of Medicine.
+He has conducted research on antimicrobial resistance and treatment failure experiences within human and veterinary sectors in Uganda, infectious disease outbreaks related to the movement of displaced populations, and assessed HIV treatment and prevention programs in South Africa.
+Additionally, he has served as an emergency medical professional working with multiple agencies in the United States.

 Doris Steinbach is the Conference Manager for the International Society for Infectious Diseases (ISID).
 She handles the operation and logistics for the International Congress on Infectious Diseases (ICID) and International Meeting on Emerging Diseases and Surveillance (IMED).
 Doris has been involved with ISID for over 28 years.